gwu-cs-iot/collaboration/README.md

 Version s20 (Spring '20) of the GWU IoT class.
 Find the main [course webpage](https://www2.seas.gwu.edu/~gparmer/classes/2020-01-01-Internet-of-Things-Systems-Security.html) for immutable policies.
 All materials and policies in this repo are fluid.
-You can propose a change in the class by issuing a PR.
+You can propose a change in the class by issuing a pull request (PR).
 Make your argument in the PR for why it is a beneficial change, and have a discussion in the PR.
 If you convince me, and enough people agree with the change, I'll accept the PR.